 If you enrolled in a high-deductible health plan, you have a powerful savings vehicle through the HSA.
 With an HSA, you can pay for eligible medical, dental, vision, and prescription drug expenses with tax-free dollars.
 You can also use your HSA dollars to pay Long-Term Care premiums and expenses.
 Learn more about all the ways you win when you contribute to an HSA.

 Get personalized guidance on a medical treatment with expert second opinions through Advance Medical.
 A Physician Case Manager will assign a team of expert physicians to review your medical records and help you determine the best treatment plan.
 The service is available to all employees and family members, regardless of health plan coverage.

 Get 24/7 access to your benefits.
 Visit the Mobile apps page to download apps for your benefits.
 Here are just a few apps to check out today:

 The myCigna app makes it easy to view your medical ID card, claims, account balances, search for a provider, and more.

-Cigna members: Save time and money by connecting with a board-certified doctor from Amwell or MDLIVE, anywhere, anytime, via a secure video from your laptop or mobile device.
-Once you reach your deductible, you pay only the applicable coinsurance on a per-visit charge.
+Cigna members: Save time and money by connecting virtually with a Cigna board-certified doctor anywhere, anytime, via a secure video chat from your laptop or mobile device.
+Once you meet your deductible, you pay only the applicable coinsurance for each visit.